 Continue to the Cardiff, the capital city of Wales, it’s waterfront has been enjoying a revival over recent years.
 Originally a port for the major 19th century coal industry, today Cardiff Bay has a wide choice of restaurants and shops too.
 The Wales Millennium Centre - the international performing arts centre for Wales and is home to Welsh National Opera and often stages many ‘West End’ shows.

-'Cardiff, Our Captial City' itinerary includes more information and things to do in Cardiff.
+Cardiff in three days itinerary includes more information and things to do in Cardiff.

-Continue to onward destination
+Continue to onward destination.